kdnelson/StarWar.POS.Angular/README.md

 + Add a home model and bring into form like managers
 + The menu Home/Managers switch is ify
 + Add error logging to managers component
++ Bring down the filter icon level with cart top, not the counter integers

 ***** Commands *****